 Concrete integration example (Revit IFC -> Planon CAFM): Export from Revit IFC with element GUIDs, room ID, area specification, usage type, and level.
 In the middleware, you map IFC.GlobalId to Asset.Tag and synchronize attributes: room name, area (m2), installation location, manufacturer, serial number.
 Synchronization strategy: nightly full sync of geometry, hourly delta sync for critical asset attributes; conflicts logged and released by data steward.

-This process creates three practical problems: missing or duplicate GUIDs in BIM, different naming conventions (e.g., Room-101 vs 1.01.00), and incompatible data types.
-You can solve these with normalization rules in the middleware and a small matching algorithm (e.g., NormalizedName + Floor) before data is Planon written.
+This process presents three practical problems: missing or duplicate GUIDs in BIM, different naming conventions (e.g., Room-101 vs 1.01.00), and incompatible data types.
+You solve these with normalization rules in the middleware and a small matching algorithm (e.g., NormalizedName + Floor) before data is written to Planon is written.

-Practical example: A municipal hospital connected HVAC-alarms via an MQTT gateway to an IoT platform, which filters events and writes only verified alarm classes as work orders to the CAFM.
-Time-critical malfunctions additionally triggered an interface to SAP EAM for spare parts orders; redundant alarms were reduced by throttling in the middleware.
+Case Study: A municipal hospital connected HVACalarms via an MQTT gateway to an IoT platform, which filters events and writes only verified alarm classes as work orders to the CAFM.
+Time-critical faults additionally triggered an interface to SAP EAM for spare parts orders; redundant alarms were reduced by throttling in the middleware.

-Assessment, which is often missing: Many teams treat BIM as static Model.
+Evaluation, which is often missing: Many teams treat BIM as a static model.
 In reality, your CAFM needs a lightweight, evergreen operating model: regular IFC exports plus an operational asset backlog in the CAFM.
 Keep BIM for planning and CAFM for operations; synchronize, but do not shift lifecycle ownership.

 5. Data Migration and Master Data Strategy

-Direct finding: Without a strict master data strategy, migration becomes the bottleneck.
+Direct finding: Without a strict master data strategy, the migration will become a bottleneck.
 Data chaos delays go-live, increases integration effort, and ensures that CAFM systems are only partially usable.

-Set priority: Focus first on operationally necessary data sets: critical assets, rooms with usage, contact persons, and suppliers.
-Historical work orders, long-term measurement data, and complete lease archives are rarely critical for go-live and can be loaded in stages.
+Set priority: Focus first on operationally essential data sets: critical assets, rooms with usage, contact persons, and suppliers.
+Historical work orders, long-term measurement data, and complete lease contract archives are rarely critical for go-live and can be loaded successively.

 A common compromise is speed versus completeness.
-Fast go-live with minimal dataset delivers operational benefit and reduces project risk, but shifts the effort for data enrichment into operations.
-Complete migration increases initial effort, minimizes short-term queries in operations, but easily leads to scope creep and schedule delays.
+Fast go-live with minimal data set delivers operational benefit and reduces project risk, but shifts the effort for data enrichment into operations.
+Complete migration increases initial effort, minimizes short-term follow-up questions in operations, but easily leads to scope creep and schedule delays.

 Practical limitation: BIM exports provide geometry and GUIDs, but not always consistent naming conventions.
 Pure string comparisons are rarely sufficient; plan for normalization, fuzzy matching, and manual approvals by a data steward.

-Concrete example: A municipal real estate management migrated assets in two waves.
-The go-live included 1,200 critical HVAC- and emergency power assets with verified spare part numbers; the remaining 8,000 small parts were successively added over the following 6 months.
-Result: Operations could start immediately, maintenance operations remained stable, rework was predictable and budgetable.
+Concrete example: A municipal real estate management company migrated assets in two waves.
+Go-live included 1,200 critical HVAC- and emergency power assets with verified spare part numbers; the remaining 8,000 small parts were successively added over the following 6 months.
+Result: Operations could start immediately, maintenance operations remained stable, and rework was predictable and budgetable.

-- Acceptance Criteria Examples: Mandatory fields may not have more than 1% NULL values; 98% of critical assets must be mapped; no open foreign keys-Mistake in the target database during acceptance testing.
+- Acceptance Criteria Examples: Mandatory fields may not have more than 1% NULL values; 98% of critical assets must be mapped; no open foreign keysTeams underestimate the maintenance effort for mappings.
+A small investment at the start of the project in mandatory SharedParameters, a machine-readable mapping file, and simple Forge jobs saves more time than extensive post-processing after the first import.
+Start technically with a minimal, versioned mapping and expand it consciously. in the target database upon acceptance testing.

 SELECT COUNT(*) FROM assets WHERE asset_tag IS NULL; - Duplicate search: